EpicMonopoly/EpicMonopoly.github.io/_docs/update.md

 This web game is undering developing.

 ---
 ### Nov.
+23, 2017
+Version 1.0.0 completed and conducted internal test.
+However all the codes will not public until all the work done.

+### Nov.
 22, 2017
 We are happy to launch the command-like version EpicMonopoly as it can acts normally in terminal.
 Later we will accrelate our developing as the project of AI is near due.